Once autumn arrives, the first water infiltrations on panoramic sunroofs occur.

 Diagnosis

-To carry out the diagnosis, the canopy must be removed, and the roof tested for watertightness.
+To carry out the diagnosis, you’ll need to remove the headliner, then test the roof’s watertightness.

-First, pour in some water to see if it’s draining properly down the drain pipes.
+First, start by pouring in water to see if it’s draining properly through the drain pipes.

-Next, you’ll need to plug the 4 drains in the sunroof, then fill the sunroof with water to test and see where the water will drip from.
+Second, plug the sunroof’s 4 drains, then fill the sunroof with water to test and see where the water will drip.

 The ideal time for this test is around 24 hours, but it can be carried out during the day.